matheus-ft/.dotfiles/README.md

 - customize starship

-- get a "less bloated neoftech"

 - startup script to load dconf configs automatically

+- script to create projects (auto adding a .vimrc and other special configs)